cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.1.2v0.1
 Google 2SV new user enrollment period SHALL be set to 1 week.

 - _Rationale:_ Enrollment must be enforced within a reasonable timeframe.
-1 week balances the need for allowing new personnel time to set up their authentication methods and minimizing the risks inherent to not enforcing MFA.
+1 week balances the need for allowing new personnel time to set up their authentication methods and minimizing the risks inherent to not enforcing MFA immediately.
 - _Last modified:_ August 17, 2023
 - _Note:_ This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.